macmist/Android-AccountFollowUp/README.md

 ## Progression

+- 03/27/2017 :
-- 27/03 : Creation of the project
+    * Creation of the project
+    * Database creation
+- 03/28/2017 :
+    * Database insertion, update and select